Syncfusion AI Assistant

 Getting Started with Blazor WebAssembly Standalone App

-This article provides a step-by-step instructions for building Blazor WebAssembly App with Blazor Calendar component using Visual Studio, Visual Studio Code and .NET CLI.
+This article provides step-by-step instructions for building a Blazor WebAssembly App with the Syncfusion® Blazor DataGrid component using Visual Studio, Visual Studio Code, and the .NET CLI.

 Using Playground

-This section provides a brief explanation on how to manually create a Blazor WebAssembly App using Visual Studio, Visual Studio Code and .NET CLI.
+This section provides a brief guide on how to manually create a Blazor WebAssembly App.

 Prerequisites